jxnl/blog/docs/services.md

 But a year down the road, while they might be very alike, there is a big difference.

-**One is still trying to scale its demo prototype to production.
-The other is raising funds after deploying a revenue-generating AI system.**
+**One is still trying to ship its prototype to production.
+The other, is raising their next round to invest in scaling their product.**

 ## What's the difference?